Hodge-Deligne polynomials of character varieties of abelian groups: Abelian character varieties and their Hodge-Deligne polynomials

 where $T\cong\left(\mathbb{C}^{*}\right)^{n}$ and $\widetilde{T}=\left\{ z\in T\,|\,z_{1}\cdots z_{n}=1\right\} $ are the maximal torus of $GL(n,\mathbb{C})$, and of $SL(n,\mathbb{C})$, respectively, and the $S_{n}$ action is the natural permutaion action on the coordinates.
 From Corollary \ref{cor:quofrmeq}(2), Proposition \ref{Prop:irred-comp}, and from the irreducibility of these character varieties, the theorem will follow.
 Using the multiplicativity of the equivariant polynomials (Proposition \ref{prop:equMhstructures}(2)) it suffices to show this for $r=1$.
 Consider the fibration of quasi-projective varieties

-where $\pi\left(z_{1},\ldots,z_{n}\right)=\left(z_{1},\ldots,z_{n-1},\,\frac{1}{z_{1}\ldots z_{n-1}}\right)$.
-By considering the trivial action on $\mathbb{C}^{*}$, this is a fibration of $S_{n}$-varieties with trivial monodromy, since it is in fact a $\mathbb{C}^{*}$-principal bundle (and $\mathbb{C}^{*}$ is a connected Lie group).
+where $\pi\left(z_{1},\ldots,z_{n}\right)=z_{1}\cdots z_{n}$.
+By considering the trivial action on $\mathbb{C}^{*}$, this is a fibration of $S_{n}$-varieties with trivial monodromy, since it is in fact a $\widetilde{T}$-principal bundle (and $\widetilde{T}$ is a connected Lie group).
 Then Theorem \ref{thm:multpl} gives us an equality of the equivariant $E$-polynomials:

-Finally, the desired formula comes from the relations in Proposition \ref{prop:round-necessary}, since all varieties in consideration are round. \end{proof} Now, we turn to the computation of some compactly supported Hodge-Euler polynomials, or $E^{c}$-polynomials, which relate to some formulas obtained in \cite{LM}.
-Note that for a variety $X$ that satisfies Poincaré duality, with $d=2\dim_{\mathbb{C}}X$, we have:
+Finally, the desired formula comes from the relations in Proposition \ref{prop:round-necessary}, since all varieties in consideration are round. \end{proof} Now, we turn to the computation of some $E^{c}$-polynomials, which relate to some formulas obtained in \cite{LM}. \begin{cor} For $r\in\mathbb{N}$ and $G=GL(n,\mathbb{C})$ we have